miraabela/miraabela.github.io/projects/project-4.md

 ## The Freelancing Experience
 During high school I was fortunate enough to stuble upon a little [website](99designs.com) that allowed me to grow and practice my skills as a creative.
 99designs.com is where startups can go to post graphic design contests to find their next logo.
 Designers all around the world compete with each other to create the winning design.
 Because of the fact that I could submit work from anywhere and communicate asynchronously with the clients, I turned my hobby for graphic design into source of extra income (aka a side hustle).

+During the time that I freelanced, I picked up so many valuable skills from interacting with the clients and holding myself to a higher standard since I was competing with all different kinds of designers.

 ##

 ## Previous Work